gomander/discord-rust-bot/notes.md

 I would like to improve the logic for deciding if a message should be responded to.
 Constantly replying to the bot's last message is tedious.

 In the same vein, I think I want to batch messages, so as not to respond to every single message all the time, especially when multiple people are talking.

-The bot should probably save *every* message, not just ones it decides it should reply to.
-Context could easily be lost at the moment, which would be avoided this way.

 Wondering if this whole thing where I have one thread per channel/DM is not ideal.
 The bot would basically be two completely different "people" in two different channels in the same server, talking to the same people.
 Maybe that's fine?
 Would be neat if it could remember your conversations no matter where they were, though.